rahmlab/plot_fatbands/README.md

-# Plot fatbands
+# plot_fatbands.py
-Plot fatbands from a VASP calculation.
+Plot projected bands (fatbands) from a VASP calculation.

 ## Usage
 Just run the file once the requirements are installed.